Mahabodhi Temple: Patronage

+From the eleventh-century onwards, patronage increased from countries like Tibet, China, Sri Lanka and Burma.
+King Kyansittha sent the first Burmese expedition to the Mahabodhi Temple during this period.
+Three additional missions also took place up to the fourteenth century.
+The purpose of these missions seems to have been to carry out repairs on the temple structure while also sending gifts among which were musical instruments.
+Donations also came from non-royal sources.
+So far, five Chinese inscriptions have been found at the temple complex which records gifts by Chinese monks in the eleventh century.
+One of these monks stated in their inscription that they were sent on behalf of the Song Emperor.
+Local polities like the Pithipatis of Magadha who were based in Bodh Gaya also played a role in patronising the temple.

 Decline

 Buddhism declined when the dynasties patronizing it declined, following Huna invasions and the early Arab Islamic invasions such as that of Muhammad bin Qasim.
 A strong revival occurred under the Pala Empire in the northeast of the subcontinent (where the temple is situated).
 Mahayana Buddhism flourished under the Palas between the 8th and the 12th century.
-However, after the defeat of the Palas by the Sena dynasty, Buddhism's position again began to erode and became nearly extinct in India.
-During the 12th century CE, Bodh Gaya and the nearby regions were invaded by Muslim Turk armies, led by Delhi Sultanate's Qutb al-Din Aibak and Bakhtiyar Khilji.
+However, after the fall of the Palas, Buddhism's position again began to erode and became nearly extinct in India.
+During the 12th century CE, Bodh Gaya and the nearby regions were invaded and destroyed by Muslim Turk armies, led by Delhi Sultanate's Qutb al-Din Aibak and Bakhtiyar Khilji.
 During this period, the Mahabodhi Temple fell into disrepair and was largely abandoned.
-The last abbot of the Mahabodhi temple was Sariputra, who left India and travelled to Nepal in the 15th century.
-Over the following centuries, the monastery's abbot or mahant position became occupied by the area's primary landholder, who claimed ownership of the Mahabodhi Temple grounds.
+The Tibetan monk, Dharmasvamin, came to Bodh Gaya in late 1234 and gives a detailed account of the condition of the temple stating that the images of the Buddha in the sanctum of the temple had to be blocked off by monks to protect them from "Turushkas".
+The Vajrasana throne and other objects however were left alone by the Turks and did not seem to interest them.
+Dharmasvamin also noted that there was considerable continued Sri Lankan influence at the site with only Sri Lankan monks being allowed to sleep in the courtyard and carry out worship.

 In the 13th century, Burmese Buddhists built a temple with the same name and modelled on the original Mahabodhi Temple.

-Mucalinda Lake

-It is said that six weeks after the Buddha began meditating under the Bodhi Tree, the heavens darkened for seven days, and a prodigious rain descended.
-However, the mighty king of serpents, Mucalinda, came from beneath the earth and protected with his hood the one who is the source of all protection.
-When the great storm had cleared, the serpent king assumed his human form, bowed before the Buddha, and returned in joy to his palace.

-The subject of Buddha meditating under the protection of Mucalinda is very common in Iconography of Gautama Buddha in Laos and Thailand.
-One modern rendition is present in Bunleua Sulilat's sculpture park Sala Keoku.
+The last abbot of the Mahabodhi Temple was Śāriputra who took up the position in the late 14th century and carried out numerous repairs to the structure which had been destroyed by the Turks.
+This included the temples gandola which had been destroyed. Śāriputra eventually left India and travelled to Nepal in the 15th century.